 Moreover, the IIHS has a roof strength test that measures specific weighted resistance to simulate protection in crushing scenarios or rollovers.
 This crash test is accomplished by having a metal plate push along the side of the car.
 After assessing a vehicle’s performance, the IIHS assigns cars a top safety pick only if they pass all crashworthiness tests.
 As a result, safety-minded drivers should consider both the NHTSA and the IIHS safety ratings.

 The Ratings Are Different Each Year

 Another thing to keep in mind is that the safety ratings are not the same each year.
 A car that received five stars for safety last year might receive three stars this year.
-Or a car that received two stars a few years ago might receive four stars this year.
-The tests are also different nowadays so this could be a factor in how the cars are rated for safety.
+Alternatively, a car that received two stars a few years ago might receive four stars this year.
+The tests are also different nowadays, so this could be a factor in how the cars are rated for safety.